Timothy-itayi/Restock-app/restock/proj-context/README.md

 - User taps "New Restock"
 - Adds multiple products and their quantities
 - Each item gets mapped to a supplier (auto or manual)
-- Session is saved as a draft
-**Outcome**: A restock session is prepared and ready for AI email generation
+- Session is saved to Convex with real-time updates **Outcome**: A restock session is prepared and ready for AI email generation

 ### 🤖 4.
 AI Email Generation Flow